jdevfullstack-tutorials/learn-to-code/README.md

 Others did the same thing, but every story is unique.

 ## Interest In Video Games
-I was not really exposed to computers when I was a child but I was exposed and became addicted to PlayStation games and Mortal Kombat, just to name a few.
+I was not really exposed to computers when I was young but I was exposed and became addicted to PlayStation games and Mortal Kombat, just to name a few.
 I even cut classes just to play video games when I was in high school.